ZippoLag/InterviewCodeChallenge/Devlog.md

 * Stretch Goal: Setup a postman collection that calls each one of the endpoints.
 * Stretch Refactor: add plural to "Enrollment" in CompleteExampleDBContext.cs

 ## Changelog (reverse order)

+- Add Instructor Logic and implement GetGivenStudentGrades method on Logic
+- Add Instructor Controller and implement GivenStudentGrades GET Method on Controller
 - Installed Swagger for ease of testing
 - Added new deafault connection string so we can work with windows authentication on localhost
 - Added this file, analyzed the given skeleton and planned-out what needs to be fleshed-out enough to get started